Last Updated on 21.7.22 by Gorvins

 - A detrimental impact on performance

-- A detrimental effect on ability to meet customer demand
+- A detrimental effect on the ability to meet customer demand

 - Insufficient work for the periods the employee proposes to work